 A small fishing dock is located at the River Bluff area, just west of the boardwalk.
-The dock provides excellent access to fishing without the use of a boat.
+The dock provides excellent access to fishing without a boat.
+A Florida freshwater fishing license may be required.

 The park features a picnic pavilion that is perfect for family reunions, private parties and weddings.
-The pavilion can accommodate up to 100 guests, and its location offers a picturesque backdrop.
-Two covered barbecue pits next to the pavilion provide the outdoor cook with ample space for preparing their grilling specialties.
+Its location offers a picturesque backdrop and can accommodate up to 100 guests.
+Two covered barbecue pits located next to the pavilion provide the outdoor cook with ample space for preparing their grilling specialties.

 Lake Talquin State Park boasts a 650-foot boardwalk that rims the water's edge, offering breathtaking panoramic views of the lake.
-Hikers can enjoy a 1.2-mile nature trail that winds gently through the upland forest, offering a closer look at the steephead ravine system.
+Hikers can enjoy a 1.2 mile nature trail that winds gently through the upland forest, offering a closer look at the steephead ravine system.

 The park is an excellent place for wildlife viewing.
 Visitors are likely to spot bald eagle and osprey soaring high above the trees.
-Deer, squirrel and wild turkey are seen frequently in the park.
+Deer, squirrel, and wild turkey are seen frequently in